Azure/Azure-Sentinel/Solutions/AbuseIPDB/Playbooks/AbuseIPDB-ReportaIPsToAbuselPDBAfterCheckingByUserInMSTeams/readme.md

 #### b.
 Configurations in Sentinel

-1. In Azure sentinel, analytical rules should be configured to trigger an incident.
+1. In Microsoft Sentinel, analytical rules should be configured to trigger an incident.
 An incident should have the *IPAddress* custom entity that contains IP address.
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/surface-custom-details-in-alerts) to learn more about adding custom entities to incidents.
 2. Configure the automation rules to trigger the playbook.